AvihaiAdler/CirclesGame/README.md

 - OpenVibe requires python to work.
 Make sure you have it installed and configured as a PATH variable

 To setup OpenVibe for testing you'll need to setup an `acquisition server` and a `designer`.
-The server receives data from external applications through a TCP connection and send it to the Designer.
+The server receives data from external applications through a TCP connection and sends it to the Designer.
 The Designer process the data using various 'boxes'.

 ##### Acquisition Server